-To introduce myself, I have been the pastor here at Whyteleafe for about ten years now.
+To introduce myself, I have been the pastor here at Whyteleafe for about twenty years now.
 I joined the church in November 1996, moving here with my wife Jenny and daughter Sarah from Norwich, where I was then Assistant Pastor at the Elim Church in the City.
 I was ordained as an Elim minister six months after coming here, in May 1997.
 Whyteleafe Free is not an “Elim” church, “Elim” being a Pentecostal denomination, but I have retained my ministry credential as an Elim pastor.

 We are actively working in wider church life through our involvement in “Caterham and District Churches Together”, we have interest and contacts in local schools’ work, and we are still learning much about the area where we serve.
 Jenny works with me as Pastoral Assistant, and helps in running an after-school club, Mums and Toddler meeting and various other roles of a pastoral nature.
 She is also a part of a Community initiative called “Helping Hands”, which seeks to offer support to those in our community who are on their own and need practical assistance in a variety of ways.

 We are a church which puts a strong emphasis on the scriptures as the Word of God, that they may continually challenge us in the way that we live, the values we hold and the decisions we make.
 We also place much importance on friendship and fellowship, in order that those who are part of our number might feel appreciated amd supported.
 Our present membership is approaching fifty people, so we are not so large as to be impersonal.